welch16/EBNA_Analysis/notes/02_pam_analysis.md

 identify which factors may be the drivers.
-One is to consider the active TFs as the union of the top 10 TF per cluster, and the other is to consider this set as the union of all TFs such that overlaps at least the 50% of all the peaks in a cluster.
+One is to consider the active TFs as the union of the top 10 TF per cluster, and the other is to consider this set as the union of all TFs such that overlaps at least the 75% of all the peaks in a cluster.

 ### Top 10 strategy

+For each peak set, we obtain the top 10 TFs in each cluster, bellow the union of all drivers in a cluster are shown.

+We can see that despite having more than 70 TFs, it seem that there are some drivers which are repetitive in all peak sets.
+On the other hand, it seems that there are some drivers that are peak set exclusive.

 ```r